All Party Parliamentary Group (APPG) on Credit Unions

 Click here to view the APPG on Credit Unions' entry in the All Party Group Register.

 Under the rules of All-Party Parliamentary Groups, we are requried to publish minutes and membership lists on the Group's webpage.
-The minutes from the Group's AGM for 2015 and membership list as of 3 August 2015 are available to download on the right.
+The minutes from the Group's AGMs and membership list are available to download from the bottom .

-In the current Parliament the Group has held the following meetings:
+In the last Parliament the Group has held the following meetings:

 - International Credit Union Day reception with David Walker, Head of Public Sector Banking Citi, Pawel Grzesik of the National Association of Co-operative Savings and Credit Union in Poland, and the new Chair of the Group Bim Afolami MP - 17 October 2018